chriswooten/football/README.md

    | 4     | Team 1  | Team 2 | Team 3 | Team 4 | Team 5 | Team 6 | Team 7 | Team 8 | Team 9 | Team 10 |
    | 5     | Team 10 | Team 9 | Team 8 | Team 7 | Team 6 | Team 5 | Team 4 | Team 3 | Team 2 | Team 1  |

+### Startup Free Agent Draft
+ * First 10 rounds will be "live" (everyone bidding against eachoter in some online chat thing).
+Rotate through teams nominating who they want bidding to be on.
+ * Rest of rosters will be filled through slow blind bids.
+I envision making a website for this where everyone submits a player and their opening bid.
+Then, the next day, you find out all the players nominated and bid accordingly while submitting your players for the next day.
+   * May be optimistic and I create an email account to send bids and players to so I don't see them until processing them.
+ * You will be allowed to modify your bids until midnight
+ * If any significant news comes out about a player during the day of their bidding, all bids on that player will be void and they will be included in bidding the next day with a starting bid of $0 to nobody
+   * If nobody bids on them they will just go back into the pool
+   * What's significant news?
+Injuries, Suspensions.
+ * Ties will be decided by a standard waiver order.
+Initial waiver order will be reverse of the rookie draft (may want to consider this when picking where you draft).
+ * Two players nominating the same player will??
+ * For the non-live part of this, winning bid will be second place bid plus $1.

 ### Rookie Draft Pick Orders
  - 1st place is assigned pick 10 in the next season
  - 2nd place is assigned pick 9 in the next season